Everything You Need To Know About the Annapurna Base Camp Trek in Nepal

 What happens if I get sick or injured during the Annapurna Base Camp trekking?

-If you get sick during the trekking or in case you are injured, our team leader will provide the First Aid service and take you to the nearest health post for further services.
-However, in the case, where the situation is not under the control of team leader, emergency rescue (helicopter rescue) will be arranged.
+If you become ill or are injured while trekking, our team leader will provide First Aid and transport you to the nearest health post for further services.